LuckyMa5ter/Ninja_Fall/README.md

 <img width="258" alt="Screen Shot 2022-02-24 at 10 45 53 PM" src="https://user-images.githubusercontent.com/40647195/155869823-6bd17e85-a333-4ed0-8cba-373e433cc5ca.png">

 We laid out the aesthetic and the game's key objectives in the next stage.
 We decided to divide teams at this point.
 Tanishq would be in charge of the game's art, while Lakshay would be in charge of the programming.
-They were both working to their strengths, although Lakshay first struggled with Scratch because it was his first experience developing a real program on the application.
-However, after hours of youtube tutorials Lakshay had gained the experience needed to program the application on Scratch.
+They were both working to their strengths, although Lakshay first struggled with Scratch because it was his first experience developing a real program on the application, however, he quickly got a hold of it.
 All while Lakshay was busy programming the game's physics, Tansihq was making character and block models for the jetpack platformer game.

 **Third Step- Iteration**